yasarmulani/llm-failure-eval/README.md

 **Comparing models**: When choosing between Llama, Mistral, or GPT variants, this framework quantifies how they handle edge cases beyond standard benchmarks.

 **Monitoring production systems**: Re-run evaluations periodically to catch model drift or unexpected behavior after updates.

-**Research**: The codebase is MIT licensed.
-Fork it, extend it, publish with it.

-## Contact

-Built this to scratch my own itch after seeing too many LLM deployments fail on edge cases that benchmarks missed.

-GitHub: [your-username]
-Email: [your-email]
-LinkedIn: [your-linkedin]

-If you use this framework or find bugs, I'd genuinely appreciate hearing about it.

-## License

-MIT License - do whatever you want with this code.
-If it helps you ship better LLM systems, that's enough for me.